casbin/crowdin-helper/README.md

 # crowdin-helper

-Crowdin Helper is a tool to help you translate your docs using OpenAI and Crowdin.
+Crowdin Helper is a tool to help you batch translate your Crowdin project using OpenAI's API.

 ## Dev